Assembly Point Water Quality Coalition

 Picture

 Lake George is known for its purity world wide.
 It is an oligotrophic lake, which means it should not be a water body which supports and produces plant and algae growth.
-Over the past decades, residents and scientists have noted increasing algae growth in our water, with the concern that this AA-rated lake could begin to generate toxic blue green algaes, otherwise known as Harmful Algal Blooms (HABs).
+Over the past decades, residents and scientists have noted increasing algae growth in our water, with the concern that this AA Special lake could begin to generate toxic blue green algaes, otherwise known as Harmful Algal Blooms (HABs).

 The first HAB (top, upper photo) developed 11/9/2020.
 A very similar appearing HAB (top, lower photo) appeared 11/11/2021.